 Unless you’ve been living under a rock this past week, you’ve been bombarded with the latest viral, social media hashtag, #MeToo.

-This social media hashtag was in response to verbal coercion, sexual misconduct and rape allegations of film producer and co-founder of Miramax Film Studios, Harvey Weinstein.
-Most recently, the #MeToo campaign has ignited a firestorm of, not only support, but a platform to display the magnitude and prevalence of occurrence.
+This social media hashtag was in response to verbal coercion, sexual harassment, and rape allegations of film producer and co-founder of Miramax Film Studios, Harvey Weinstein.
+Most recently, the #MeToo campaign has ignited a firestorm of not only support but a platform to display the magnitude and prevalence of occurrence.
 A platform in which those victims’ voices may ring out, in a booming chorus of solidarity.

 “The group leader, a man in his 40s, asked anyone in the room of 200 or so people who’d been sexually or physically abused to raise their hands.
 Six or seven hands tentatively went up.
 The leader instructed us to close our eyes, and asked the question again.
 Then he told us to open our eyes.
 Almost every hand in the room was raised.”
 [1]

-This hashtag resonated with men and women of all genders, ages and races all over the world, breathing strength into many to re-post it as the lone comment of their social media statuses.
+This hashtag resonated with men and women of all genders, ages, and races all over the world, inspiring many to re-post it as the lone comment on their social media statuses.

 Yet, amidst the thrum of hashtags – there was a void.
 That void was filled by the silence of those victims who struggled to publicly display their pain.